How does Nurse-Family Partnership work in Canada?

 - child welfare.

 Other groups have now evaluated Nurse-Family Partnership outside the US.
-An RCT in the Netherlands found it achieved many benefits when compared with existing health and social services.
-There, Nurse-Family Partnership:
+An RCT in the Netherlands found it achieved many benefits when compared with existing health and social services when children were age three years.
+There, the adapted Nurse-Family Partnership program known as VoorZorg:

 - increased breastfeeding